jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     });
 {% endhighlight %}

 Awesome that works!
-But what if out functions are transforming the initial input from one type to another?
+But what if our functions are transforming the initial input from one type to another?
 For example suppose we want to add a function to the chain that saves the user account to our database and returns the inserted user's identifier:

 {% highlight typescript %}
 ...